 Crash dieting is a type of food deprivation often seen in someone with an eating disorder.
 Anorexia sufferers starve themselves for long periods of time, while those with bulimia sometimes restrict their food intake to compensate for binge eating episodes.

-Crash diet behaviours are not restricted to people with eating disorders, but they can be a slippery slope to acquiring an eating disorder.
+Food restriction behaviour is not restricted to people with eating disorders, but it can be a slippery slope to acquiring an eating disorder.

 Someone who is attempting to crash diet is likely to experience intense hunger, misery, depression, low energy and tiredness, and food cravings.